SupaaHiro/schwifty-lab/blog-articles/20251019-ckad/article_EN.md

 Without a CNI plugin, Pods would only be able to communicate within the same node—making Kubernetes unusable in multi-node setups.

-🧠 In summary: kube-proxy decides where traffic should go, CNI ensures it can get there.
+In summary: kube-proxy decides where traffic should go, CNI ensures it can get there.

 ## 🌐 Introducing CoreDNS: Internal DNS for Kubernetes

-Before moving on to the control plane components, le'ts introduce the internal DNS used by Kubernetes for the name resolution.
+Before moving on to the control plane components, let's introduce the internal DNS used by Kubernetes for name resolution.

 CoreDNS is the default DNS server used by Kubernetes to provide internal name resolution for Services and Pods.
 It runs as a Deployment inside the cluster and is responsible for translating service names (like my-service.default.svc.cluster.local) into IP addresses.

 Whenever a Pod tries to reach another Service by name, CoreDNS is what makes that possible.

-🔍 What Does CoreDNS Do?
+What Does CoreDNS Do?
 - Resolves DNS queries for Kubernetes Services and Pods
 - Integrates with Kubernetes API to stay updated on resource changes
 - Supports custom DNS configurations via plugins